Getting the maximum out of your box vegetation

 A beautiful location for sitting quietly or for meditation.

-Numerous Paths for the exercise of taking walks meditation.
+Numerous paths for exercise include taking walks and practicing meditation.

 A lotus pool containing a Buddha statue.